randydu/meson-subproject-catch2-ex/readme.md

 # Catch2 Extension

-This library provides some useful macros and utilities for catch2 based unit tests.
+This library provides some useful message macros and callback utilities for catch2 based unit tests.

 ## Dependency
 catch2